PeaceFounder/PeaceVote.jl/outreach/peacevote.md

 - counting and verifying;
 - defence.

-As any voting system, it needs a maintainer, administrator and protector which we shall name as guardian which can be a single person or whole organization.
+As any voting system, it needs a maintainer, administrator and protector which we shall name as guardian which is either a single person or an organization itself.
 The guardian in the PeaceVote system is responsible for the following actions:

 - Start the services necessary for the voting system;
 - Making choices on cryptography used (public key system, hashing, encryption, randomness);
+- Makes choice on the method for anonymizing the traffic (TOR or etc.)
 - If applicable, selects mixers for braiding.
 Sets up a number of participants for the braid;
 - Approves new members for the voting system;
 - Defends the system against DDOS attacks and malicious pseudonyms;

-All those choices must be transparent and available for public scrutiny to change the guardian if no confidence had been expressed.
+All those choices must be transparent and available for public scrutiny to impeach the guardian if no confidence had been expressed.

 Currently, it is considered the best practice to issue SSL certificate on the internet service to make it available for secure access anywhere.
 That, however, is unsuitable for a voting system where we need to consider such authority to be malicious or even worse selectively malicious.
 Also, SSL certificates introduce complexity for setting up the system for the guardian, which we would like to make as seamless as possible.